hamidshp/HomeGroupFixer/README.md

 # HomeGroupFixer

-Download the file and run it.
+Download the .Reg file and run it.